johansan/better-paste/README.md

 ## 6 Good to know

 - Pasting into code blocks, inline code or frontmatter changes nothing, and fenced code inside a paste comes through untouched.
 One exception: with **Web images** set to **Download with preview**, pasting an image address into an empty property in source mode saves the image into your vault with the property set to `"[[skyline-8f21a.jpg]]"`.
 Obsidian Bases can show that as a cover image, and a local copy works offline.
-- Screenshots and other bitmap-only pastes are left to Obsidian, which already saves them fine.
+- Screenshots are saved by Better Paste, with the same name Obsidian would give them unless you set your own file name format.
 - Rich content (HTML) is converted to Markdown by Obsidian first; Better Paste then cleans the links and applies the **Web images** setting to the pictures in the result.

 <br/>